tilt-dev/company/interviews/internships.md

   since the intern will be learning a lot in a short time!

 - Autonomy/Resoluteness: A school project has a lot of structure (a syllabus, deadlines, clear instructions, known solutions, etc.).
 An engineering project at a large company has less structure, but still might have multi-year roadmaps.
 At a small startup, you might not know what you're working on next month.
-This is not a good internship for a student who's looking for a lot of predictability.
-So we look for demonstrated ability to work independently and push through failed attempts.
+This is not a good internship for a student who's looking for a big predictable capstone project.
+We look for demonstrated ability to push a project forward even via (especially via) asking for help and pairing.

 - Curiosity/Collaboration: At Tilt, the intern is going to be exposed to dev environments of different partner companies.
 Knowing how to ask questions